How to become

 Career tips

-You can get qualified teacher learning and skills status while you work, once you have a minimum of a level 5 teaching qualification.
+You can work towards qualified teacher learning and skills status (QTLS), if you already have a teaching qualification at level 5 or above.

 Further information

-You can find out more about careers in further education from teach in further education.
+You can find out more about how to become a further education teacher from Teach in Further Education.